ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 ## arrayDifference(arr) {#array_functions-arraydifference}

 Takes an array, returns an array of differences between adjacent elements.
-The first element will be 0, the second is the difference between the second and first elements of the original array, etc. The type of elements in the resulting array is determined by the rules for type inference by subtraction (e.g. UInt8 - UInt8 = Int16).
-UInt * / Int * / Float * types are supported (Decimal type is not supported).
+The first element will be 0, the second is the difference between the second and first elements of the original array, etc. The type of elements in the resulting array is determined by the type inference rules for subtraction (e.g. UInt8 - UInt8 = Int16).
+UInt*/Int*/Float* types are supported (type Decimal is not supported).

 Example: